-The structure of the MSPH thesis/project capstone encourages students to build upon the base of their prior internship experience, providing more value to internship sites by addressing problems directly affecting their needs and more effectively demonstrating the link between research and practice espoused by the MSPH Program.
+The structure of the MSPH thesis/project capstone encourages students to build upon the base of their prior internship experience, providing more value to internship sites by addressing problems directly affecting their needs and more effectively demonstrating the link between research and practice espoused by the MSPH program.

-The large number of MSPH students, coupled with planned doctoral students, strains the faculty's ability to serve on students' thesis/project committees as members and chairs.
+The large number of MSPH students, coupled with planned doctoral students, imposes substantial time commitments on the faculty in serving on students' thesis/project committees as members and chairs.

-Explore revisions to the college workload policy to address time spent as chair and member of thesis/project committees toward a "course release."
-(Responsibility: Dean, Department Chair)
+Explore revisions to the college workload policy (found in Resource Appendix 5, CHHS Handbook) to address time spent as chair and member of thesis/project committees.
+Currently this time is not addressed in the workload of tenured and tenure-track faculty (teaching expectation of 4 or 8 courses per academic year for research track and teaching track, respectively (Responsibility: Dean, Department Chair)